Purdue-CS193/lab-1-bwu2018/index.md

+#Brandon's first CS193 Lab
+- Fun labs
+- Interesting classes
+- Busses so you don't have to walk that much
+- Amazing gym

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.